The Library

 Every fallacy, named and explained.

 A working reference of 37 logical fallacies — with plain-language definitions, real-world examples, and links to the full guide for each.
+Once a name sticks, test it in the logical fallacy game.

 37